-This is, of course, only a partial list of the consequences the world faces, and manmade climate change will almost certainly affect different areas of the world in different ways and degrees.
+This is, of course, only a partial list of the consequences the world faces, and manmade climate change will almost certainly affect different areas of the world in different ways and to varying degrees.

 If climate change has happened so often in the past, why will manmade climate change lead to such devastating outcomes?
 Because of the speed at which it is occurring.